pjbroad/el-build-methods/macOS/Xcode/README.md

 guide has been bundled with all of the frameworks you will need (under [Frameworks](Frameworks/)) to build the latest release version of the client (1.9.5p9).

-The Xcode project has been configured to search for these frameworks in the following location: `/Users/<youraccountname>/Library/Frameworks/` and it is recommended that you download and copy the *.framework folders to this location **without modifying them**.
-If you do not already have a `Frameworks` folder in `/Users/<youraccountname>/Library`, it is safe to create it.
+The Xcode project has been configured to search for frameworks in the following location: `/Users/<accountname>/Library/Frameworks/`

+It is recommended that you download and copy the *.framework folders to this location **without modifying them**.
+If you do not already have a `Frameworks` folder in `/Users/<accountname>/Library`, it is safe to create it.

-If copied correctly, the full path to each framework will be: `/Users/youraccountname/Library/Frameworks/<frameworkname>.framework`
+If copied correctly, the full path to each framework will be: `/Users/<accountname>/Library/Frameworks/<frameworkname>.framework`

 Please note that if you are attempting to build from source that has been highly developed since the last client release you may find that you are